MacauleyMorgan/Project-Three/README.md

 - Fill email form
 - Query database for email
 - If it exists, connect to an API to send email and allow the user to change password using the change password function.

+### If/Else statement for admins
+The site was built using an if else statement regarding admins and will only display the admin page on the navigation menu if the user does have admin permissions, if a non admin user tries to access this page via the URL they will be returned home and have a message flashed on screen to inform them they are not an administrator
 </details>

 <details>